lukevs/jev-at-home/README.md

 single-token labels (`A`, `B`, ...), applies softmax, and maps the distribution back to the caller's enum.

+The repo is meant to show that much of the shape and latency advantage can be demonstrated by replacing autoregressive structured generation with batched classification over a closed answer space.

-This is not a reimplementation of TypeSafe's Jev model.
+This is _not_ a reimplementation of TypeSafe's Jev model.
 TypeSafe publicly says Jev uses a new architecture, parallel sampler, and Reinforcement Learning for Calibrated Decisions, but has not published enough implementation detail to reproduce those pieces.

-This repo is meant to show that much of the shape and latency advantage can be demonstrated by replacing autoregressive structured generation with batched classification over a closed answer space.

 ## Example run